shapely/shapely/docs/manual.rst

   :data:`shapely.geometry.JOIN_STYLE`.

   Severely mitered corners can be controlled by the `mitre_limit` parameter (spelled in British English, en-gb).
-The ratio of the `distance` parameter and the distance from the corner to the end of the mitred offset corner is the miter ratio.
+The corners of a parallel line will be further from the original than most places with the mitre join style.
+The ratio of this further distance to the specified `distance` is the miter ratio.
   Corners with a ratio which exceed the limit will be beveled.

 .. note::